Table of Contents

 - CMS believes it will be used by primary care and other specialties who treat a single, serious condition or a complex condition with a consistency and continuity over a long period of time.
 CMS is emphasizing the longitudinal relationship between the practitioner and the patient.

 This code is for practitioners who use E/M services to report most of their services.
 CMS believes that the valuations for office visit codes don’t adequately reflect the cost of caring for the complexity of certain kinds of visits.
-CMS believes that the values don’t account “for the resource costs associated with primary care and other longitudinal care of complex patients.” p.
+CMS believes that the values don’t account “for the resource costs associated with primary care and other longitudinal care of complex patients.”
+2024 PFS p.
 428, Final Rule.

 The goal of developing and paying for this service is to pay clinicians to address needs with consistency and continuity over long periods of time.
 The payment is for the time, intensity and practice expense of providing these services to patients.